yh15kla9/github-lesser-known-programming-languages/README.md

 # L:
 - [L.B.Stanza](https://lbstanza.org/) - L.B.
 Stanza (or Stanza for short) is a new optionally-typed general purpose programming language from the University of California, Berkeley.
 Stanza was designed to help programmers tackle the complexity of architecting large programs and significantly increase the productivity of application programmers across the entire software development life cycle.
 - [Lean](https://github.com/leanprover/lean4) - Lean is an open source theorem prover and programming language being developed at Microsoft Research.
 Lean aims to bridge the gap between interactive and automated theorem proving, by situating automated tools and methods in a framework that supports user interaction and the construction of fully specified axiomatic proofs.
-- [Leo](https://github.com/AleoHQ/leo) - Leo is a functional, statically-typed programming language built for writing private applications.
-Leo provides a high-level language that abstracts low-level cryptographic concepts and makes it easy to integrate private applications into your stack.
-Leo compiles to circuits making zero-knowledge proofs practical.
 # M:
 - [MiniScript](https://github.com/JoeStrout/miniscript) - MiniScript is modern, elegant, easy to learn, and easy to embed in your own C#, C++ or Kotlin projects.
 # N: